 Once my man returned from his exploration and I rested well, we started the last climb of the day!
 On the program: 240m of altitude difference over a distance of….
 700m !
 I might as well tell you that it’s climbing fast, but nothing very insurmountable.
 At a good pace and keeping a constant rhythm we reached thetop in a little half an hour.

-We had seen on the internet that there was a hotel at the top of the gorges, and since the sky was starting to get darker and darker we preferred to opt for a night in a good cozy bed rather than unfold our tent!
+We had seen on the internet that there was a hotel at the top of the gorges, the Grand Canyon du Verdon Hotel and since the sky was starting to get darker and darker we preferred to opt for a night in a good cozy bed rather than unfold our tent!

 Well, in the end we were right!
 Because while we were enjoying our dinner with a breathtaking view of the gorges, a powerful storm came to rinse the surroundings… We were very happy to be safe and dry! 🙂